 - 1. Apply chalk, or some other material that will not blow away easily, on a smooth, level floor. - 2.
 With the scrub brush position lever in the (Side Brush Up) position, move the scrub attachment over the test area.
 Set the parking brake. - 3.
-Place the main brush, vacuum fan and filter shaker switch in the bottom (Main Brush On) position.
+Press the main brush and vacuum fan switch.